 Students must attend the Mandatory Exchange Student Orientation and should make their travel plans accordingly.
 The orientation session is scheduled prior to the first day of classes to assist students with their acclimation process.
 All students are expected to be present for the first day of classes.

-The visa status (J-1) in which exchange students are sponsored by Duke will allow a 30-day grace period before the beginning of the exchange program (orientation date), and an additional 30-day grace period after the end of the exchange program (last day of exams).
+The visa status in which exchange students are permitted to enter the country will allow a 30-day grace period before the beginning of the exchange program (Orientation date), and an additional 30-day grace period after the end of their exchange program (last day of exams).

 Application, Visa and Registration Process

 Prospective exchange students from partner institutions apply for the exchange program with the coordinator of the home school and are nominated by their home institutions.
 After the selections are made, and Fuqua has been notified, students will be contacted in a timely manner by Samira Wellemeyer, welcoming them to the exchange program.
 Students are invited to contact Samira via email with questions and/or concerns.

 All exchange students coming to Duke University need a J-1 non-degree student visa.
 The J-1 visa is the most appropriate visa for exchange students because it is designed for educational exchange.
 Fuqua always sponsors its students in this visa status, for it is the only student visa status that authorizes employment (for internships) after the exchange program.

 Once the student's Duke Account is created, instructions and information will be emailed to students to begin their visa application.
 After the online visa forms and supporting documentation are received by Duke University, the Duke Visa Services Office will process the visa application and send the DS-2019 directly to each student.
 This process takes approximately 2 - 3 weeks from the time our office receives the completed application.
 Students then take the DS-2019 to the nearest US Embassy or Consulate to apply for the actual visa.